the-code-genin/cradle/README.md

 Cradle is a PHP MVC microframework built on top of [the Slim microframework](http://www.slimframework.com/).

 Cradle features a well structured directory and uses composer for dependency management.
 It requires at least PHP 7.2 to work properly.
-It is built around [the Slim microframework](http://www.slimframework.com/) and provides an MVC architecture.
+It follows an MVC architecture.

-You should get familiary with [the Slim microframework](http://www.slimframework.com/) first before trying out cradle as most Cradle components are built on it's components.
+You should get familiar with [the Slim microframework](http://www.slimframework.com/) first before trying out cradle as most Cradle components are built on it's components.

 If you appreciate the project, remember to leave a star, thank you.